 Nestle has developed an AI-based system that identifies individual nutritional needs, dietary rules, and potential inadequacies by comparing them with ADF diet nutrients.
 The invention provides consolidated dietary recommendations, nutritional solutions tailored to the ADF context, and optional lifestyle recommendations.
 Notably, it aids dietary decision-making and estimates prospective nutritional status through diet simulation.
 Furthermore, it raises awareness of nutritional risks in ADF and guides users to fulfill nutrient requirements with foods, beverages, and dietary supplements specific to their ADF regimen.

-The company claims that the system helps in dietary decision-making, establishing personalized nutritional risk mitigation plans, and prompting users to meet nutrient requirements in their ADF lifestyle.
+The company claims that the system helps with dietary decision-making, establishes personalized nutritional risk mitigation plans, and prompts users to meet nutrient requirements in their ADF lifestyle.

 DSM